 FIRE interns do substantive work and participate in weekly seminars with FIRE staff and other experts on freedom of expression, due process, and much more.

 Interns will work at FIRE’s downtown Philadelphia office.
-The 2014 program will run from Monday, June 9 through Friday, August 1 and interns will receive a stipend of $2,800.
+The 2019 program will run from May 28–August 2 and interns will receive a stipend of $3,500.

-FIRE is looking for intelligent and energetic undergraduates (rising sophomores, juniors, and seniors) who are interested in FIRE’s mission and work.
-Ideal candidates are responsible, focused, and organized, and have an interest in civil liberties.
+FIRE is looking for intelligent and energetic undergraduates (rising sophomores, juniors, and seniors) attending colleges or universities in the United States who are looking to engage in free speech activism on campus.
+Ideal candidates are responsible, focused, organized, have a passion for civil liberties, and have a history of taking action in support of causes they believe in.
 All interns are expected to demonstrate excellent research, writing, and communication skills.
 The ability to work under pressure and a sense of humor are also important.

-- Work closely with our Campus Outreach, Defense, Education, Development, and Media programs to assist with research and administrative projects.
+- Work closely with our campus outreach, defense, policy reform, legislation, development, and media teams to assist with research and administrative projects.
 Interns complete research projects and help staff members with writing, case work, fundraising, public relations, and administrative duties.

-- Attend and assist with the annual student summer conference.
+- Attend and assist with the annual FIRE Student Network Summer Conference.
 The FIRE interns will also lead an hour-long session for conference attendees.